Inedo/inedo-docs/Content/proget/cloud-storage/howto-configure-feed-for-s3.md

 * Region Endpoint: Using the navigation pane on the left side of your screen in Amazon S3, go to Buckets > Bucket Overview > AWS Region.
 :::

+## (Optional) Setting up ProGet as a UI for Amazon S3

+Once your feed is connected to Amazon S3, consider using ProGet as UI for managing any other assets you're using it to store.
+This makes it easier for users to handle uploads and file organization without relying on the S3 console, while administrators retain oversight of access control and permissions.
+To learn more, see [HowTo: Set Up ProGet as a UI for Cloud Storage](https://blog.inedo.com/proget/proget-as-cloud-storage-ui).

 ## Troubleshooting:

 ### Issue: Amazon S3 is not a storage option